jciechowski/blog/ckhjgel9w025z8vs13pd627t2.md

 The plan for today is to implement step 3,4 and from the [description ](https://kata-log.rocks/string-calculator-kata), which is

 - handle new line "\n" as a delimiter, in addition to comma
-- support custom delimiters passed in input.
+- support custom delimiters passed in the input.
 - Besides, we will do some refactoring after making everything work.